 - Shopping list organizer – helps plan the items to shop for;

-Currently, MyFitnessPal is one of the leading nutrition and diet apps.
-Packed with food analysis, calorie goals, and macros by meal, this diet app assists users in their journey towards a healthier lifestyle.
-In 2021, MyFitnessPal made $171 million in revenue, primarily through subscriptions to its premium service.
+Currently, MyFitnessPal is the leading nutrition and diet app worldwide.
+Packed with food analysis, calorie goals, and macros by meal, this diet app assists users in their journey toward a healthier lifestyle.

 The global meditation apps market was valued at $1.1 billion in 2021 and is projected to reach $6.8 billion by 2030.
 This app category owes some of its popularity to growing stress worldwide; for instance, around 87% of US adults feel overwhelmed due to prolonged stress and economic crises.

 These wellness app solutions help users find peace of mind through guided meditations, focused deep breathing, and other techniques.
 Meditation or mindfulness apps are a great supplement to mindfulness exercises and help users combat anxiety and sleep problems through mood trackers, meditation timers, and sleep stories.
 Mindfulness app features may include but are not limited to:

 - Wearable integration – connecting to wearables to gather sleep data;

 - Gamification – rewarding the user’s progress with bonus points;

 - Recommendations – suggesting meditations and practices based on the user’s interests;